ToshalGhimire/DepthChart/README.md

-# Fortnite-EMT
+# NFL Depth Chart : for fantasy players

 Creator: Toshal Ghimire

-Title: Fortnite Event and Map Tracker (Fortnite EMT)

-Description: An android app that updates its user on in game events and the map changes on the world's most popular video game, Fortnite Battle Royal.
-With each new season of fortnite, the game has new events and updates its map, this app will allow users to easily access this information.
+Title: Depth Chart

+Description: An android app that scrapes the web in order to retrieve up to date depth chart from NFL teams.
+Intended to be used by fans who also play fantasy football.
+It will display only the positions that are used in fantasy football and also the teams defensive stats.

 Actors: Fortnite players

+Actors: Fantasy Football Players

 Functionality:
-  User is prompted with two options
-    Latest Events
-    Map updates

-Latest Event
-    User sees a list of the latest event which will be constantly updated Can scroll through each list title, and taping it revelies more details

-Map Updates
-    Shows most recent Battle Royal map
-    User can scroll down to find older version of the map
+  User opens the app

+  User sees a list view of all NFL teams
+      Can Search for a specific team
+      Browse and select a team

+  Once team is selected users:
+      Lists all positions and the starters related with  a non-ppr fantasy football league User will also see defensive stats